-There are two ways to cluster data.
-The first is with the CLUSTER command, which reorders the original table with the ordering of the index you specify.
+There is another way to cluster data.
+The CLUSTER command reorders the original table using the ordering of the index you specify.
 This can be slow on large tables because the rows are fetched from the heap in index order, and if the heap table is unordered, the entries are on random pages, so there is one disk page retrieved for every row moved.
-PostgreSQL has a cache, but the majority of a big table will not fit in the cache.

-Another way to cluster data is to use

-SELECT columnlist INTO TABLE newtable FROM table ORDER BY columnlist which uses the PostgreSQL sorting code in the ORDER BY clause to match the index, and which is much faster for unordered data.
+(PostgreSQL has a cache, but the majority of a big table will not fit in the cache.)
+The other way to cluster a table is to use which uses the PostgreSQL sorting code in the ORDER BY clause to create the desired order; this is usually much faster than an index scan for unordered data.
 You then drop the old table, use ALTER TABLE...RENAME to rename newtable to the old name, and recreate the table's indexes.
-The only problem is that OIDs will not be preserved.
-From then on, CLUSTER should be fast because most of the heap data has already been ordered, and the existing index is used.
+However, this approach does not preserve OIDs, constraints, foreign key relationships, granted privileges, and other ancillary properties of the table --- all such items must be manually recreated.